Your Richmond firm needs proof every employee completed compliance training, not just a Moodle course

 Exactly what you get

 You get an LMS built for proof, not just delivery: audit-grade completion tracking a Richmond regulator will accept, assignment and proof tied to your HR system, and certification with recertification reminders.
 For a bank or health group that turns annual compliance training from a manual reconciliation into a provable, automatic process.
-It connects to your HR software, custom CRM (Customer Relationship Management), and business intelligence dashboards so training status feeds the rest of the business.
+It connects to your HR software, custom CRM (Customer Relationship Management), and business intelligence (BI) dashboards so training status feeds the rest of the business.
 You also get a branded experience and SCORM or xAPI support, so existing course content carries over instead of being rebuilt.

 How to choose a developer in Richmond